Tests – what are they good for?

 The Chiropractic TRUhealthDR with MRI images already with them.

-The Chiropractic TRUhealthDR will study them but will rely more on clinical exam findings and link them to what the MRI reveals.
+The Chiropractic TRUhealthDR will look at them but will rely more on clinical exam findings and link them to what the MRI reveals.

 A rule of thumb with the Cox Technic System of Back Pain Relief is to work